rbricheno/eduroam-ucam-raspberry/README.md

 ## The problem

 Out of the box, Raspbian Buster on the Raspberry Pi will not connect to eduroam in Cambridge.
 It might not be obvious how to make it connect.
-The eduroam network appears on the list of wireless networks but is 'greyed out' or disabled.
+The eduroam network appears on the list of wireless networks in the desktop GUI but is 'greyed out' or disabled.

 ## Prerequisites